Scholarships

 • Red Rocks Community College does not unlawfully discriminate in its admissions, education programs, activities, or employment policies on the basis of race, age, sex, religion, color, national origin, or disability, and is subject to Title IX of the Education Amendments Act of 1972 and Title VII of the Civil Rights Act of 1964 as amended.
 Red Rocks Community College also complies with the Veterans Readjustment Act of 1973, sections 503 and 504.

-Incoming High School Graduates may apply for additional institutional scholarships that pertain, including the following:
+Incoming high school graduates may apply for additional institutional scholarships that pertain, including the following:

-• High School Early Senior Achievement Scholarship - a paper application available at the link below; for students who will graduate high school one semester early
+• High School Early Senior Achievement (HSSA) Scholarship - a paper application available at the link below; for students who will graduate high school one semester early

-High School Senior Achievement Scholarship
+High School Early Senior Achievement Scholarship (HSSA)

 The High School Early Senior Achievement Scholarship is for the high school student who has completed all of their high school graduation requirements by December of their Senior year and wants a jump-start on their college education.
-This scholarship requires 6 to 12 credit hours of enrollment during each of the following three semesters: Spring 2024, Fall 2024, and Spring 2025.
+This scholarship requires 6 to 12 credit hours of enrollment during each of the following three semesters: Spring 2025, Fall 2025, and Spring 2026.

 Eligibility Requirements:

-• Early graduation completion requirements by December 2023
+• Early graduation completion requirements by December 2024.

 • Minimum unweighted high school GPA of 2.5 (on a 4.0 scale)